LionyxML/cc-api/README.md

 - development mode: `yarn dev`

 Start making requests to [http://localhost:5001/api/](http://localhost:5001/api/) (where 5001 is the defalut port you can set in .env)

+#### Method 2 - In a container
+`Dockerfile.dev` and `Dockerfile.prod` are provided for both a Development and Production server respectively.

+##### Method 2.1 - Setup
+Clone this repo.

+Run `docker build -f ./Dockerfile.dev -t cc-api:dev .` for building the development image.
+Run `docker run -it --rm -p 5001:5001 cc-api:dev` for running the development image.

+Run `docker build -f ./Dockerfile.prod -t cc-api:prod .` for building the production image.
+Run `docker run -it --rm -p 5001:5001 cc-api:prod` for running the production image.

 ## Logs